-This tiered style program would allow Amazon to see the benefits they currently see with Prime while engaging for customers who are not yet frequent buyers.
+This tiered style program would allow Amazon to see the benefits they currently see with Prime while engaging customers who are not yet frequent buyers.
 Customers will spend more if they are challenged to do so!

-Is Amazon Prime Worth It?
+Is Amazon Prime worth it?

 All in all, we like how Amazon has structured the Prime program.
 They have created a program their customers love and they give those customers exactly what they are looking for, most of the time.

 We think they could improve the program with a focus on delivering on its promises to all customers, some gamification elements, and a clearer distinction between its two reward structures.
 But all in all, the sheer amount of Prime subscribers speaks for itself and Amazon is doing a thing or two right.